-This Is The American Earth offered text by Nancy Newhall and photographs primarily by Ansel Adams joined by some of his photographer friends such as Ray Atkeson, Werner Bischoff, Wynn Bullock, Henri Cartier-Bresson, William Garnett, Philip Hyde, Pirkle Jones, Eliot Porter, Edward Weston, Minor White, Cedric Wright and others.
-All in black and white, the book has both literary and visual eloquence unparalleled in books containing photographs.
+This Is The American Earth offered text by Nancy Newhall and photographs by Ansel Adams joined by several of his photographer friends such as Ray Atkeson, Werner Bischoff, Wynn Bullock, Henri Cartier-Bresson, William Garnett, Philip Hyde, Pirkle Jones, Eliot Porter, Edward Weston, Minor White, Cedric Wright and others.
+Notably, Adams, for being the "featured" photographer, cedes a lot of space to other artists in order to flesh out the argument for conservation.
+The images not only include the splendor of nature, but also demonstrate the different ways we use and experience the land in ways that are not always pretty.
+All in black and white, the book has both literary and visual eloquence unparalleled in any phonebook of the time.

 Accompanying the images is a luminous text in blank verse by Nancy Newhall.
 Reprinted in rich duotones from new prints supplied by the Ansel Adams Trust, the pictures exhibit the stark contrast between those spaces forever altered by the forces of development and those left unscarred by human presence.
 As Nancy Newhall explores the intricate threads that unite the earth as an ever-shifting whole, and Adams exults in Yosemite's rocky peaks, and Porter reveres a single tern in flight, William Garnett despairs at waves of smog and frantic mazes of tract housing that forsake all of nature's singularity.
 The images, so bold in their divergence, are an eloquent call for the preservation of wilderness.
-This Is The American Earth compels us to ask what is the value of solitude, the cost of freedom, the legacy of our ingenuity-and the peril of our unwavering march from nature.
+This Is The American Earth compels us to ask